 Devika Patel, MS

-Required readings, design thinking primers, tools and templates will be posted on the course's online syllabus.
+Supplemental readings, tools and templates will be posted on the course online syllabus.

 Evaluation of student performance will be based on successful completion of assignments and participation in team activities.
 To pass the course, learners must:

-- Complete weekly assignments by the weekly work-in-progress session;
+- Complete assignments by the weekly design lab session;

 - Produce tangible outputs related to the assignments or work-in-progress (examples include completed templates, stakeholder interview questions, synthesis frameworks, prototypes) that represent their knowledge/skill in applying design methods; and